About your Practitioner

 How does acupuncture work?

-Traditionally the Chinese viewed the body with several channels in the body that regulate energy flow throughout the organs and areas of the body.
-When we do acupuncture we are tapping into this ‘channel’ and giving the body directions on where to direct it’s energy.
-From a more biomedical perspective, acupuncture stimulates the peripheral nervous system which sends messages to the brain to have a range of functions depending on the specific point that was stimulated.
+In TCM, there are several channels in the body that regulate energy flow throughout the organs and areas of the body.
+When we use acupuncture, we are tapping into this ‘channel’ and giving the body directions on where to direct its energy.
+From a biomedical perspective, acupuncture stimulates the peripheral nervous system which sends messages to the brain to have a range of functions depending on the specific point that was stimulated.
 This can vary from stimulating certain brain areas, modulating the body’s pain pathways and increasing blood circulation.
 As the brain and structures within it control the functions of the body such as the production/release of hormones and neurotransmitters, this acu-point stimulation influences how the body functions.
-It often has a modulatory effect, regulating and bringing the body back to homeostasis.
+It often has a modulatory effect, regulating and bringing the body back to its homeostasis.
 Regulating adequate blood circulation is important to bring nutrients and oxygen to the different parts of the body to therefore help healing to occur.

 Private Health Insurance